knative/docs/docs/developer/serving/services/custom-domains.md

         kubectl apply -f <filename>.yaml
         ```
         Where `<filename>` is the name of the file you created in the previous step.

+=== "kn CLI"

+    ```
+    kn domain create <domain-name> --ref <target> --tls <tls-secret> --namespace <namespace>
+    ```

+    Where:
+    - `<domain-name>` is the domain name that you want to map a Service or Route to.
+    - `<target>` is the name of the Service or Route that is mapped to the domain.
+You can use a prefix `ksvc:` or `kroute:` to specify whether to map the domain to a Knative Service or Route.
+If no prefix is given, `ksvc:` is assumed.
+Additionally, you can use a `:namespace` suffix to point to a Service or Route in a different namespace than this Domain mapping.
+E.g. `mysvc` maps to a Service `mysvc` in the same namespace as this mapping, while `kroute:myroute:othernamespace` maps to a Route `myroute` in namespace `othernamespace`.
+    - `<tls-secret>` is optional and if provided enables the TLS protocol.
+The value specifies the secret that holds the server certificate.
+    - `<namespace>` is the namespace where the DomainMapping  should be created.
+By default the DomainMapping is created in the current namespace.

+    In addition to creating DomainMappings, `kn domain` can be used to list, describe, update and delete existing DomainMappings.
+See `kn domain --help` for more information.

 1. Point the domain name to the IP address of your Knative cluster.
 Details of this step differ
 depending on your domain registrar.